Tony Marston's Blog About software development, PHP and OOP

 The use of an abstract class then enables the Template Method Pattern to be employed.
 This pattern is at the heart of framework design as it illustrates the original meaning of Inversion of Control (IOC) which is also known as the Hollywood Principle - "Don't call us, we'll call you".
 The abstract class contains the invariant/fixed methods while the concrete subclass only need contain implementations for those "hook" methods which are necessary to supply the custom behaviour.

-The mechanism by which the dependency can be switched a run time is known as Dependency Injection, which is what I use to inject Models into Controllers and to inject Models into Views.
+The mechanism by which the dependent object can be switched at run time is known as Dependency Injection, which is what I use to inject Models into Controllers and to inject Models into Views.
+This is because all these objects share the same set of method signatures.
 This makes my Controllers and Views reusable with any Models because the coupling is as loose as it is possible to be.

 More articles compounding the error